thorathome/Blynk_Examples/README.md

 The Arduino/Blynk sketch **Blynk_WM_Template.ino** is a fully-developed get-started demo program for the powerful BlynkSimpleEsp... and the newer WiFiManager (WM) libraries.
 It demonstrates
  * **WiFiManager Config Portal** configuration and use
  * **WiFiManager Dynamic (extended) Parameters** configuration and use
+ * **LittleFS file system for ESP8266** is an option along with EEPROM and the soon-to-be deprecated SPIFFS
  * Use of **compiler constants** for compile-time selection
  * Use of Blynk's **BLYNK_WRITE_DEFAULT()** flexible capability